upscayl/upscayl/README.md

 - Real-ESRGAN for their wonderful research work.
 [Real-ESRGAN: Copyright (c) 2021, Xintao Wang](https://github.com/xinntao/Real-ESRGAN/)
-- Microsoft™ for their Fluent Emoji used as our logo.
 - @JanDeDinoMan, @xanderfrangos, @Fdawgs, @keturn for their code contributions :)
 - @aaronliu0130 for providing community support :)
 - Foolhardy for their [Remacri model](https://upscale.wiki/wiki/Model_Database).